velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 He laughs as he holds out his mug.
 "Just Lena's fine, Miss Violet," he replies in Khmaira.
 She blushes, nodding.

 "Forgive the girl, she's as traditional as they come," I tell him, blowing a kiss at Vi.
-"My fault for trying so hard to raise her right, I s'pose."
+"My fault for trying so hard to teach her right, I s'pose."

 "Really?
 You're the reason she's so prim and proper?"
 He tilts his head slightly.
 "Can't say I see the resemblance," he says teasingly.